 Governor's Council approves or rejects potential state court judges.

 As an attorney and a former special education teacher who's worked with children caught up in the courts, I know that judges matter.

-Kids from disadvantaged backgrounds, who've bounced around our foster system, who’ve experienced significant childhood trauma, are most likely to be referred to the courts.
+As an attorney and former special education teacher who’s worked with at-risk teens, I’ve seen that it’s kids who've experienced significant childhood trauma and/or have bounced around our foster system who are most likely to be referred to the courts.
 Once there: consequences for typical teenage behavior become part of their record; their education is interrupted; they are more likely to land in cycles of incarceration as adults.
-We need mental health experts within the judiciary and parole board who will focus on positive outcomes, harm reduction, and crime prevention.
+We need child development and mental health experts within our juvenile courts striving to create opportunity rather than incarceration for our most vulnerable kids.

 District 7 Central MA